This post may contain affiliate links.

 - Supplement our RV's furnace with other heat sources

-- Skirt our RV with cheap DIY RV skirting
+- Skirt our RV with inexpensive DIY RV skirting

 - Insulate our RV windows (without blocking out the sunlight!)